Tanks-The-Crusades/TanksTAS/README.md

+# Tanks TAS

+This fork of Tanks: The Crusades adds features to the game to help speedrunners create Tool Assisted Speedruns.
+To download a working version, head to the releases tab.

+## Features
+- Slow down (or speed up) the entire game, including timer, movement, shooting cooldown, enemy AI, and everything else, except the actual framerate.
+- Lag switch, which tricks the game into thinking there was a lag spike.
+This cause the game to skip ahead in time, allowing tanks and bullets to clip through walls.
+The timer is increased by the skipped time.
+- TAS notice, always visible on screen.

+Below is the original README for Tanks.

 # Tanks

 Tanks is a game written in Java inspired by a game of the same name on the Wii.<br>